maksgranko/docker-selkies-egl-desktop/README.md

 The high-performance NVENC backend for the Selkies WebRTC interface is only supported in GPUs listed as supporting `H.264 (AVCHD)` under the `NVENC - Encoding` section of NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
 If your GPU is not listed as supporting `H.264 (AVCHD)`, add the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies/blob/main/docs/component.md#encoders) to values including `x264enc`, `vp8enc`, or `vp9enc` in your container configuration for falling back to software acceleration, which also has a very good performance depending on your CPU.

-There are two web interfaces that may be chosen in this container, the first being the default [Selkies](https://github.com/selkies-project/selkies) WebRTC HTML5 web interface (requires a TURN server or host networking for best performance), and the second being the fallback [KasmVNC](https://github.com/kasmtech/KasmVNC) WebSocket HTML5 web interface.
+There are two web interfaces that may be chosen in this container, the first being the default [Selkies](https://github.com/selkies-project/selkies) WebRTC HTML5 web interface, and the second being the fallback [KasmVNC](https://github.com/kasmtech/KasmVNC) WebSocket HTML5 web interface.
 While the KasmVNC interface does not support audio forwarding, it can be useful for troubleshooting the Selkies WebRTC interface or using this container in constrained environments.

 The KasmVNC interface can be enabled in place of Selkies by setting `KASMVNC_ENABLE` to `true`. `KASMVNC_THREADS` sets the number of threads KasmVNC should use for frame encoding, defaulting to all threads if not set.
-When using the KasmVNC interface, environment variables `SELKIES_ENABLE_BASIC_AUTH`, `SELKIES_BASIC_AUTH_USER`, `SELKIES_BASIC_AUTH_PASSWORD`, `SELKIES_ENABLE_RESIZE`, `SELKIES_ENABLE_HTTPS`, `SELKIES_HTTPS_CERT`, `SELKIES_HTTPS_KEY`, `SELKIES_PORT`, `NGINX_PORT`, and `TURN_EXTERNAL_IP`, used with Selkies, are also inherited.
+When using the KasmVNC interface, environment variables `SELKIES_ENABLE_BASIC_AUTH`, `SELKIES_BASIC_AUTH_USER`, `SELKIES_BASIC_AUTH_PASSWORD`, `SELKIES_ENABLE_RESIZE`, `SELKIES_ENABLE_HTTPS`, `SELKIES_HTTPS_CERT`, `SELKIES_HTTPS_KEY`, `SELKIES_PORT`, and `NGINX_PORT`, used with Selkies, are also inherited.
 As with the Selkies WebRTC interface, the KasmVNC interface username and password will also be set to the environment variables `SELKIES_BASIC_AUTH_USER` and `SELKIES_BASIC_AUTH_PASSWORD`, also using `ubuntu` and the environment variable `PASSWD` by default if not set.

 ### Running with Docker